 Barkey Park is a privately owned and operated dog park behind the Historic Wiltz Gymnasium.
-Our facility inside the gym also offers professional pet grooming, a doggie day care, positive reinforcement dog training, and The Nola Bark Market, a full line Pet Supply store specializing in healthy, affordable food at competitive pricing.
+Our facility inside the gym also offers a doggie day care, positive reinforcement dog training, and The Nola Bark Market, a full line Pet Supply store specializing in healthy, affordable food at competitive pricing.
 While we specialize in large dogs’ needs, we cater to all sizes of dogs as well as cats!
 This 1/4 acre dedicated open dog park is designed to be a working park to exercise, train, throw balls and run your dog, and you will often have the park to yourself.

 Barkey Park is a working park, not a social park.
 This park is NOT a place where you are guaranteed to find a pack of dogs to socialize with.
 This is particularly useful for dogs that “don’t play well with others”, fearful or anxious dogs, and dogs that are un-socialized.